EMsoft-org/EMsoft/ReadMe.md

 If you do not need the complete EMsoft package, you can compile sections of the package (e.g., SEM modalities only) by setting CMake switches using the ccmake GUI program, as described in the ccmake-options.md file.

+## New features in 4.3
+- There are a few minor bug fixes
+- We now provide support for Python wrapping!
+Thanks to Saransh Singh (LLNL), we have slightly restructured our source code to allow for Python routines to call any of the EMsoft library routines.
+For an example, see XXX.
+There is also a new wiki page describing this wrapping process in more detail.
+- We introduce a new diffraction pattern indexing algorithm that we call **EMSphInx**.
+We have successfully indexed patterns from the following modalities: EBSD, TKD, ECP, transmission Laue.
+- For TEM diffraction contrast we release a series of new programs that allow the user to simulate STEM-DCI images.
+These are essentially 4-D data sets in which there is a 2-D convergent beam electron diffraction (EBSD) pattern for each pixel in a 2-D field of view.
+The new codes allow for the manual definition of a small number of idealized crystallographic defects (straight dislocations, perfect stacking faults, spherical inclusions and voids), or displacement field input from phase field computations (currently only for gamma-gamma' superalloy microstructures), discrete dislocation dynamics, or molecular dynamics.
+- EMsoft now has two additional ways to manage file paths; please check the descriptions in the *FilePathConventions.md* file.
+- We have a new forward model for polarized light microscopy, based on the Mueller matrix calculus.
+This includes a model for light scattering from uniaxial crystal structures (e.g., Ti).
+Work is underway to incorporate biaxial structures as well as an indexing algorithm to take input images from an optical microscope and return a partial orientation map (c-axis only for uniaxial crystals).
+- We have a simple forward model for Laue diffraction; as for the EBSD case, the algorithm produces a master pattern based on kinematical structure factors.
+This can be used to generate transmission Laue patterns (reflection Laue will be added later); the user can also apply the new spherical indexing algorithm to automatically index large Laue pattern data sets.

 ## New features in 4.2
 - There are a few minor bug fixes
 - The main reason for this release is establishing a DOI number so that this version can be linked to a Dictionary Indexing tutorial paper that will be published in the journal **Integrating Materials and Manufacturing Innovation**